Introduction

 Step 3: Draft the agreement and the sale deed properly

-In a resale, two drafts matter: the agreement (if used) and the final sale deed.
-The sale deed should clearly mention the property description, consideration/payment schedule, possession terms, parking rights (if any), and what exactly is included (fixtures, store room, etc.).
+In a resale, two drafts matter: the agreement (if you’re doing one) and the final sale deed.
+The sale deed should clearly mention the property description, consideration and payment schedule, possession terms, parking rights (if any), and what is included (fixtures, store room, etc.).

-For apartments, small mistakes are expensive later.
-Match flat number, tower/block, and society name exactly to society records.
-A “minor mismatch” can delay your society transfer and even slow down a home loan file.
+For apartments, small mistakes become expensive later.
+Match the flat number, tower/block, and society name exactly to the society’s records.
+A “minor mismatch” can delay your society transfer and can also slow down a home loan file.

 Step 4: Plan fees (stamp duty + registration) without guessing